ehsong/ehsong.github.io/_pages/research.md

 ## China's Diplomacy in the Asia-Pacific

 * China's Dual Signaling in Maritime Disputes (with Sung Eun Kim). under review.
-  * APSA Los Angeles 2023; GIGA Workshop on Foreign Policy, November 2023.
+  * APSA Los Angeles 2023; GIGA Workshop on Foreign Policy, 2023.

 ## Personalization of Executive Power